Home

 stylishly dressed.

-and modest dress is appreciated
+Clean, modest clothing is appreciated

 and often required.
 In short, don't

-show thighs, shoulders or tops of
+show thighs, shoulders or

 upper arms.
 Slacks, or knee-length